Aitzaz Ahsan: Political career

 He lost the Pakistan General elections of 1993 to Humayun Akhtar Khan of Pakistan Muslim League.
 In 1994 he was elected as the member of the Senate of Pakistan for the first time representing PPP, where he sat as Leader of the Opposition until 1999.
 In Pakistan General elections of 2002, he ran for the membership of the National Assembly on PPP seat from two constituencies.
 He was re-elected as the member of the National Assembly for the third time from constituencies of Bahawalpur and Lahore.
 He retained his Lahore seat.
 Ahsan did not run in the Pakistan General elections of 2008 due to his involvement in the Lawyers' Movement for the restoration of deposed judges.

 Ahsan was elected as the member of the Senate for the second time in the 2012 Pakistani Senate election on technocrat seat representing PPP.
 In 2013, he reportedly resigned from Senate membership.
-In 2013, Ahsan become opposition leader in the Senate.
+In 2013, Ahsan became opposition leader in the Senate.
 In 2015, he for the second time became opposition leader in the Senate.

 In late August 2018, Ahsan was nominated by the PPP as a candidate for the 2018 presidential election according to media reports.
 On 4 September 2018, he clinched 124 electoral votes behind Arif Alvi (352) and Fazal-ur-Rehman (184) in the election.

 The notification of the suspension of his basic membership was accepted by the PPP on 14 October 2022 as a result of Ahsan "going against party discipline".
 A few days before this, Ahsan openly criticized the Sharifs, the political family that headed the PML(N), which was a coalition partner of the PPP at the time.
 He also criticized the Chief of Army Staff General Qamar Javed Bajwa in the same speech, accusing him of committing a crime for allegedly helping the Sharifs get acquitted in different corruption cases.

 Law career

 Professionally, Ahsan is a barrister by law and a senior advocate of the Supreme Court of Pakistan.
-He is senior partner of Aitzaz Ahsan & Associates.
+He is a senior partner of Aitzaz Ahsan & Associates.
 Ahsan has represented several high-profile Pakistani personalities including three Prime ministers of Pakistan in various cases such as Nawaz Sharif, Benazir Bhutto and Yousaf Raza Gillani and former President of Pakistan Asif Ali Zardari.
 He had served as President of Supreme Court Bar Association of Pakistan.

 He is known for representing and leading the lawyers campaign to reinstate former Chief Justice of Pakistan Iftikhar Muhammad Chaudhry.
-In 2008, Ahsan was awarded the Asian Human Rights Defender Award by the Hong Kong-based Asian Human Rights Commission in reconginition.
+In 2008, Ahsan was awarded the Asian Human Rights Defender Award by the Hong Kong-based Asian Human Rights Commission in recognition.
 Ahsan was arrested following Pakistani state of emergency, 2007.
-He was house arrest in his house in Lahore for four months.
+He was under house arrest in his house in Lahore for four months.
 He was released in March 2008.
 Ahsan is also a noted human rights activist in Pakistan.